“Can you please clear your plates from the table, for the 100th time?”

 3. Nagging communicates anxiety.

 When we nag, we may not realize that we are “keeping in a state of troubled awareness” (Dictionary.com).
 We find faults everywhere we look — the undone chores, the lack of respect for the rules, and even in our kids’ behavior in public.
 We can walk around in this constant state of “things aren’t right” and it feels very unsettling inside.
 Our kids and husband can feel it too.

 How to Stop Nagging

-Anxiety comes from a fear that things aren’t OK and that things aren’t going to improve (or will, in fact, get worse).
+Anxiety comes from a fear that things aren’t okay, and that things aren’t going to improve — in fact, they might get worse.
 I’ve felt this before myself.
 Do you feel this way, deep down?
 If so, addressing your own anxiety is a great place to start.
-Find someone to talk to, whether a friend or professional.
+Find someone to talk to, whether it’s a friend or professional.
 It really is possible to find peace and hope amidst the imperfections of life.

 Use consequences instead.

 We all know about rewards and consequences, but why do we delay using them and nag instead?
 Because we are human, and we often take the path of least resistance.
 Have a family meeting and re-establish clear rules and consequences.
 Want to really make an impression?
 Try using creative consequences!
 Then agree with your spouse to hold each other accountable so that you follow through.

 Start to turn around the “anxious vibe” in your house by verbalizing thankfulness.
 Pointing out the positives instead of the negatives will help to change the overall mood.
 Try a thankfulness chalkboard or gratitude journal.
 You’ll find that kids will want to please you more and more as they hear your thankfulness for what they have already done.

 What do you find to be more effective than nagging?